Stroma, Scotland: Island of ruins

 Stroma is now entirely deserted by humans; its only permanent inhabitants are the seals, birds and sheep that live on the island.
 The church, school and old croft houses stand derelict, with many having fallen into ruin.
 The writer Bella Bathurst, visiting the island in the early 2010s, described the scene:

 Inside some of the houses, Bathurst writes, everyday objects still remain where they were left decades ago; "the bed and the limed matchboard ceiling are intact, untouched even by the damp.
 The kitchen table still stands in the parlour and a framed and fading photograph gazes out from the top of the mantelpiece."
 In another house seen 20 years earlier by Leslie Thomas, "was a rank of family photographs, shades in Victorian dress staring out forever into a room now desolate and holed, but which had once held the life of a warm family."

 Elsewhere, the books remain "dusty but tidy" in the abandoned school, and the church still contains its pulpit, "dumb and hung with ragged red tassles" with prayer books "left to be trampled upon by heathen sheep and nibbled by rabbits and rats."
 In the former post office, forms and licence applications and a bottle of dried ink still stand on the counter, while in a back room stands "a nice dresser, upon which [stands] a teapot and a jug and some sheet music: 'Red Sails in the Sunset', 'The General's Fast Asleep' and 'You Can't Do That There 'Ere.'
 Nobody on Stroma will ever sing those songs now."

 Bathurst and Thomas express contrasting views on the significance of Stroma's abandonment.
 Thomas regards it as a tragedy: "Of all the out-of-the-way places I have known, this was the saddest.
 It seemed as though its life had been ended in a fit of pique."
 To Bathurst, however, "it is tempting to see Stroma's abandonment as the result of some appalling trauma.
 Abandonment is always taken as a sign of failure, a collective death ...
 But Stroma does not feel sad.
 True, there is sorrow in seeing the once meticulous vegetable patches turned over to weeds, or wondering how many more winters the box beds will stand before they start to rot.
 But that isn't the whole story.
 What is interesting about Stroma is not the fact of its abandonment, but the tale of its past."

-MeyGen Ltd installed four giant tidal turbines on the ocean floor near the island of Stroma, and produced 25 GWh of electrical energy in 2019, enough to supply the electric needs of 4,000 homes.
+The MeyGen tidal energy array is located on the ocean floor to the south of the island of Stroma.
+It has four 1.5 MW tidal turbines, which harness the power of the fast-flowing waters of the Inner Sound.
+They produced 25 GWh of electrical energy in 2019, enough to supply the electric needs of 4,000 homes.
+The project is being developed in a phased manner, with a potential capacity of 400 MW.